erikandersson96/portfolio-project-four/README.md

 `Add recipe` - This page is design in two different ways, either with only a message that says that you will have to login or register for an account, or a form with all the infromation that is required for adding a recipe.

+`Edit recipe` - Is designed the same way as `Add recipe` but it is tweaked with text to match `Edit recipe`.

+`My favorites` - Is designed with an `h1 header` on top with the users name and favorite recipes.
+The favorite recipes list is displayed almost the same way as on the home page but they are paginated by 3 per page instead of 6.

 `Register` - Is just designed with the standard look that comes with `allauth`, I have only designed the `h1 font design to go with the rest`.

 `Login and Logout` - looks almost the same in there design and is almost standard looking with `allauth` with a matching header.